 Pure Attacker Build

-Goal: Maximize damage output.
-Kill enemies before they can act or recover.
+Goal: Maximize damage.
+Kill enemies before they recover.

 Rune setup: 3 Strength + 1 Speed (4 slots), 4 Strength + 2 Speed (6 slots)